gayathripittu/Django_cbvCourses_Management_System/README.md

 5. **Creating a Superuser:**

-    Create a superuser account to access the Django admin panel:
+    To access the Django admin panel and perform administrative tasks, you need to create a superuser account.
+Run the following command:

     ```bash
     python manage.py createsuperuser